aswiniseetha/Measure-0-to-100Vdc-using-micro-controller/README.md

 In this project we will measure the DC voltage (0-100V) using PIC Analog to Digital Converter.

 Digital Voltmeters are most common devices for Embedded and Hardware Engineers and are used on daily purpose for measuring voltage values in their circuits.
 In this project i will show you how to make digital voltmeter using Microchip PIC micro-controller and then display voltage values on multiplexed seven segment display.
+As PIC is a 5V device and directly connecting such a high voltage (100V) on the micro-controller, will definitely damage the micro-controller.
+So to overcome this situation we have to scale down the Maximum Voltage value which is 100V to the Maximum Voltage value which the micro-controller can sense, in this case it is 5V.

 Algorithm for measurement